 Using the sun has been a popular method of stain removal for nappies, and many believe that the sun sanitises.
 With enough of a decent detergent, adequate agitation and if needed a laundry booster (stain remover product) stains will be removed by the washing machine.

-UV can only affect the surface layer of a fabric.
+UV can only affect the surface layer of fabric.
 Nappy inserts are typically multi-layered so UV won’t reach the layers underneath.
-As a result any stain removal effect from the sun is effective at the surface layer only.
+As a result, any stain removal effect from the sun is effective at the surface layer only.

 Stains remaining on nappies doesn’t always mean soiling (poo) hasn’t been removed, some foods simply stain eg. blueberries, carrot, tomato.
-Exclusively breastfeed poo can stain also.
-But the issue with using UV to remove the stain is it’s only temporary, after storage it will reappear.
-Sometimes the stains are actual poo which hasn’t washed out.
+Exclusively breastfed poo can stain also.
+But the issue with using UV to remove the stain is it’s only temporary, after storage, it will reappear.
+Sometimes the stains are actual poo that hasn’t washed out.

 For methods to ensure your laundry comes out of the machine stain-free, see the Wash Routine Basics, and Why Am I Getting Stains pages.
 Now you can wear those white clothes, and dress your children in those white clothes in confidence!

 - Ciara McCarthy, Slate, Is Sunlight Actually the Best Disinfectant? <https://slate.com/technology/2013/08/sunlight-is-the-best-disinfectant-not-exactly.html>.